 These small businesses, all of the hard working families that created them and of course, the structures that housed them are what my next series is about.
 My first case will be focusing on 3812 Farnam Street, one of my all-time favorite places, owned by two of my very favorite people, Brothers Lounge.
 When I began tracking this case, I had no idea of the long, proud lineage of Mom and Pop Shops to have hung their rightful shingle at 3812 Farnam.

-Photo of 3812 Farnam, taken from the Douglas County Assessor site.
+Photograph of 3812 Farnam borrowed from the Douglas County Assessor site.